Skip to Main Content

 Mahan Drive and the Character of Tallahassee's East Side Drinking Scene

 Tallahassee's bar culture has never followed the same trajectory as Florida's coastal cities.
 While Miami and Tampa attract concept-driven operations backed by national hospitality groups, Leon County's scene has developed along quieter, more local lines.
 The east side of the city, where Mahan Drive connects residential Tallahassee to its commercial corridors, is where a certain kind of operation tends to take root: places that draw regulars rather than tourists, that build identity through consistency rather than spectacle.
-Backwoods Crossing, at 6725 Mahan Dr, sits squarely in that geography and that sensibility.
+Backwoods Crossing is a bar at 6725 Mahan Dr, Tallahassee, FL 32308, with a Google rating of 4.7 and an average price of about $25 per person.
+It sits squarely in that geography and that sensibility.

 The name itself is worth reading as editorial.
 "Backwoods" in the Florida Panhandle context carries a specific charge: it suggests the piney, oak-canopied inland terrain that separates Tallahassee from the Gulf, a landscape defined by hunting camps, spring-fed rivers, and a slower, more deliberate pace than the beachfront south.
 A bar or restaurant that reaches for that reference is staking a position.
 It is not trying to be coastal.
 It is not trying to be metropolitan.
 That positioning, in a city that is simultaneously a college town, a government seat, and a gateway to rural north Florida, is a coherent one.